sushil2601/javaScript_practise/REACT.md

 Q. Explain createSlice and the configuration it takes?
 Ans :-

+    .In Redux Toolkit , a slice is a collection of redux related code, including reducer logic and actions, that corresponds a specific piece of the application state.

-    .createSlice is a utility function provided by redux toolkit that simplifies the process of creating Redux Slices.
+    .Slice are created using the createSlice utility function provided by Redux Toolkit that simplifies the process of creating Redux Slices.

+    .Slice  --> comes from reduxjs/toolkit package

     .A redux slice is a piece of the Redux store that includes a set of actions, a reducer and an initial state.

     .It helps reduce boilerplate code associated with defining actions and the reducers for a specific slice of your Redux store.

+Q. How can we access redux store outside  a react component?
+Ans :-
+    1. Create and Export the Store
+    2. Use the Store Outside React

+        Ex :- import store from './store';

+        const state = store.getState(); // Access current state
+        console.log('User ID:', state.user.id);

+        // Optional: Dispatch action
+        store.dispatch({ type: 'user/logout' });

+    .Use Case:-
+        .Auth headers	--> Add token from Redux state to every API request .Preload data	--> Fetch something before the React tree loads

 Q. Client-side routing
 Ans:-